Healthy Living with Pain (HeLP)

 What we do

-The Healthy Living with Pain (HeLP) program provides safe and effective care for patients living with chronic, non-cancer pain.
+The Healthy Living with Pain (HeLP) program provides safe and effective care to patients who have ongoing pain that is not caused by cancer.

-This program is only available to patients of physicians at our Toronto site.
+Please note that this program is available only to patients of physicians based at our Toronto location.

 What to expect

-In some cases, we may refer you to a specialized pain clinic.
+If needed, we may refer you to a specialized pain clinic for further care.

 What to bring